chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/pytorch/index.md

 ## Advantages of Chainguard Images for Production ML

 Chainguard Images are built with security in mind, from the ground up.
 They include fewer packages, a lighter footprint, SBOMs, and undergo active and ongoing CVE remediation.
-Let's compare the pytorch/pytorch:2.2.2-cuda12.1-cudnn8-runtime provided by PyTorch with the pytorch-cuda12 Chainguard Image using [Docker Scout](https://docs.docker.com/scout/).
+Let's compare the pytorch/pytorch:2.2.2-cuda12.1-cudnn8-runtime provided by PyTorch with the `pytorch` Chainguard Image using [Docker Scout](https://docs.docker.com/scout/).

 ### Official PyTorch Runtime Image